 - 1/2 cup dried cranberries, chopped

-- For frosting, in a large bowl, beat the cream cheese, confectioners' sugar and orange peel if desired until blended.
-Gradually add half of the melted white chocolate; beat until blended.
-Frost brownies.
-Sprinkle with cranberries.
-Drizzle with remaining melted white chocolate.
-Cut into bars.
-Store in the refrigerator.
-Yield: 2-1/2 dozen.
+- For frosting, beat cream cheese, confectioners' sugar and, if desired, orange peel until smooth.
+Gradually beat in half of the melted white chocolate; spread over blondies.
+Sprinkle with cranberries; drizzle with remaining melted chocolate.

 - Cut into triangles.
 Store in an airtight container in the refrigerator.
 Yield: 3 dozen.

 "These bars are fantastic!
 They are very sweet, but the cranberries offer a nice, tart bite just when you need it!
 I did think they had more of a shortbread cookie texture, rather than blondie though."

 "These are soooo good.
 Made them for a Christmas gift for a neighbor.
 Received a call asking for the recipe!"

 "The tartness of the cranberries is a nice contrast to the very sweet chips and frosting"